 Before we get into the recipe let me share a few notes and tips that will hopefully make this very easy to follow and turn out just as good as mine.
 First, this dish doesn't take long to make at all.
 Prepping the vegetables will take the most time but even then, you can cut a few corners.
 For one, it isn't necessary to peel your carrots.
 Yep, that's what I said.
 As long as you wash your carrots well (I like to use vinegar and water to clean my produce), there is no need to peel them and you'll even get a few extra nutrients by skipping this step.

 As long as your juicer can handle it, you don't need to cut your vegetables small before pushing them through the machine.
-I have the juicer shown in this Amazon ad and this more affordable as well (see it here).
-Visit my Amazon store for more appliance recommendations!
-When you finish making the salad, it can be immediately eaten but it's SOOO extra good if you let it chill for about half an hour first.
+I've have the juicer shown in this Amazon ad and this more affordable as well (see it here).
+Visit my Amazon store for more appliance recommendations.
+When you finish making the salad, it can be eaten immediately but it's tastes much better if you let it chill for about half an hour first.
 The flavors really get a chance to settle in nicely and it's even tastier the next day.

 Soul Veg Style Carrot-Tuna Salad